 perform the generation steps in reverse:

-_characters with line breaks.
+_ characters with line

-+characters with spaces.
++ characters with spaces.

 A quick check to see if your identifier is correctly formed is to write the serialized form on an envelope, and attach an appropriately priced stamp.
 You MAY put something in the envelope, but that is not necessary.
 Put the envelope in a postbox, and wait several days.
 If the envelope eventually returns to you, your globally unique IRL address is correct.
 If the envelope does not return, your address was malformed, or the post office lost the letter.
 Try again just in case.